 The German Research Foundation (DFG) is a self-governed organization which funds and supports research in Germany.
-With a funding volume of approximately EUR 3 billion per year, it is the largest third-party funding provider in Germany and Europe.
-DFG funding is allocated for individual projects, collaborative projects and infrastructure.
+With a yearly funding volume of approximately EUR 3 billion, it is the largest provider of third-party funding in Germany and Europe.
+Funding is provided for individual projects, collaborative projects and infrastructure.

-Below you will find information on the major funding and support programs offered by the DFG.
+Information on the major funding and support programs offered by the DFG is provided here.

-Collaborative Research Centers are interdisciplinary research associations of outstanding scientists and researchers at a single university which offer long-term funding and support (up to 12 years).
+Collaborative Research Centers are interdisciplinary research associations of distinguished scientists and researchers at a single university which offer long-term funding and support (up to 12 years).
 Transregional Collaborative Research Centers may include up to three universities.
-Collaborative Research Centers promote excellent interdisciplinary research, develop priorities and structures at the applicant university and support junior researchers and equal opportunity measures.
+Collaborative Research Centers promote excellent interdisciplinary research, the formation of priorities and structures at the applicant university and support junior researchers and equal opportunity measures.

 Research Training Groups support junior researchers by providing training for doctoral candidates within an interdisciplinary, focused research program and a structured training strategy.
 In International Research Training Groups, researchers at a German university collaborate with a partner research group in another country.

-Centers for Advanced Studies in the Humanities and Social Science are a special type of funding instrument suited to the working methods in these fields and are targeted at proposals which adopt a comparative or experimental approach.
+Centers for Advanced Studies in the Humanities and Social Science are specifically designed for projects in these disciplines.
+This funding model is suitable for comparatively open and experimental questions.
 Interdisciplinarity is not mandatory.

-Clinical Research Units offer funding for translational clinical research, supporting collaboration between physicians and scientists in patient-orientated basic research and the development of research priorities at medical institutions.
+Clinical Research Units offer funding for translational clinical research.
+They support collaboration between clinicians and scientists in disease- and patient-orientated basic research and the development of research priorities at medical institutions.